chrisknox97/pewlett_hackard_analysis/README.md

 ### Retiring Employees by Title

-By combining Data within Pewlett-Hackard's ``.CSV`` files for ``Employees`` and ``Titles`` we were able to create a single Table from which we could count and analyze potential retirees by job title.
+By combining Data within Pewlett-Hackard's ``.CSV`` files for ``Employees`` and ``Titles`` we were able to create a single table from which we could count and analyze potential retirees by job title.
 The results of this analysis are as follows:

-* Pewlett-Hackard should expect, in the imminent future, an influx of retirements in two departments: Senior Engineer and Senior Staff.
+* Pewlett-Hackard should expect, in the imminent future, an influx of retirements in two departments: ``Senior Engineer`` and ``Senior Staff``.

 * Pewlett-Hackard does not have enough ``Engineers`` (9,285) nor ``Staff`` (7,636) to simply promote and replace their retiring ``Senior Engineers`` (25,916) and ``Senior Staff`` (24,926); let alone the dearth such a move would create in the now vacant ``Engineer`` and ``Staff`` positions.